Public pool

 Built

-In the renovation of the public pool, Frederiksberg Svømmehal, Cornelius Vöge provided restoration and architectural consultancy in relation to conservation values, colouring, signage and the furnishing of the original cafeteria, Marketenderiet.
+In the renovation of the public pool, Frederiksberg Svømmehal, Cornelius Vöge provided restoration and architectural consultancy regarding conservation values, colouring, signage, and the furnishing of the original cafeteria, Marketenderiet.

-In Lundstrøm’s sketches, an intended colour scheme of the rooms and architectural elements is clear and based on the colour archaeological studies we have caried out in collaboration with the National Museum of Denmark, as well as a particular focus on matching the colours in the mosaics, the colour scheme is brought back to the original.
+In Lundstrøm’s sketches, the intended colour scheme for the rooms and architectural elements is clearly defined.
+Based on the colour-archaeological studies we have conducted in collaboration with the National Museum of Denmark, and with particular attention to matching the colours in the mosaics, the original colour scheme has been restored.

-Marketenderiet is placed in a narrow space under the pool’s stand, and the original space with its dominant columns is being re-established in respect of the building’s history and preservation values.
+Marketenderiet is located in a narrow space beneath the pool’s stands, and the original layout, with its dominant columns, has been re-established in respect of the building’s history and preservation values.

-For optimal use of the limited space, integrated joiner-made benches, tables, shelves, and a serving bar are key parts of the new interior.
-Benches have organic forms to create a form-wise dialogue with Lundstrøm’s cubic form ideal in the mosaics.
+To optimize the use of the limited space, integrated, custom-made benches, tables, shelves, and a serving bar are key components of the new interior.
+The benches feature organic forms that create a form-wise dialogue with Lundstrøm’s cubic form ideal in the mosaics.

-In terms of materials, too, the project is looking back to the original.
-The floor is in the same natural stone as the adjacent stairwell, and the wood veneer in walls and furniture is matched to the golden expression of the colour of the original material in the changing rooms.
+In terms of materials, the project also draws from the original design.
+The floor is made of the same natural stone as the adjacent stairwell, and the wood veneer in the walls and furniture is matched to the golden hue of the original material in the changing rooms.

-Originally, the columns between Marketenderiet and the pool had a clear and distinctive expression, and by setting up a glass wall between the columns, this motive is recreated in respect of the building’s geometry and spatial boundaries, while at the same time creating visual contact with the pool.
+Originally, the columns between Marketenderiet and the pool had a clear and distinctive expression.
+By installing a glass wall between the columns, this motif has been recreated, respecting the building’s geometry and spatial boundaries, while simultaneously creating visual contact with the pool.

 Culture